-Note: You can use round robin mode without installing the DAH to divert search queries from the active server.
+NOTE: You can use round robin mode without installing the DAH to divert search queries from the active server.
 However, when the active server must perform search and indexing tasks simultaneously, it compromises performance for both.

-To enable round robin mode, set RoundRobinMode to True in the [Server] section of the HPE DIH configuration file.
-You must complete the following sections in the HPE DIH configuration file (DAH portions apply only if you have installed it):
+To enable round robin mode, set RoundRobinMode to True in the [Server] section of the DIH configuration file.
+You must complete the following sections in the DIH configuration file (DAH portions apply only if you have installed it):

 '''

 [Server]

-Port=16000

-DIHPort=16001

-IndexClients=...
+Port=9070

+DIHPort=9071

 DateFormatCSVs=SHORTMONTH#SD+#SYYYY,DD/MM/YYYY,YYYY/MM/DD,YYYY-MM-DD

 MirrorMode=False

 RoundRobinMode=True

-[DistributionIDOLServers]
+'''

-Number=3
+[DistributionIDOLServers] Number=3

 [IDOLServer0]

 Host=localhost

-Port=6502
+Port=9100

 [IDOLServer1]

 Host=localhost

-Port=6602
+Port=9200

 [IDOLServer2]

 Host=localhost

-Port=6702

-[RoundRobinMode]

-ServerImmediateStart=2

-NextServerStartTime=00:00

-NextServerStartDate=2006/10/20
+Port=9300

+Administration Guide Chapter 3: Configure the Distributed Index Handler

-PeriodInDay=1
+[RoundRobinMode] ServerImmediateStart=2 NextServerStartTime=00:00 NextServerStartDate=2006/10/20 PeriodInDay=1

-[DAHServer0]

-Host=dahhost0

-Port=12000

-ShutDownEnginePeriods=0,-1
+[DAHServer0] Host=dahhost0 Port=9060 ShutDownEnginePeriods=0,-1

-[DAHServer1]

-Host=dahhost1

-Port=13000

-StartUpEnginePeriods=-2
+[DAHServer1] Host=dahhost1 Port=9160 StartUpEnginePeriods=-2

-'''

-In this example, the HPE DIH immediately starts to send index data to IDOL Server 2.
+In this example, the DIH immediately starts to send index data to IDOL Server 2.
 Indexing switches to the next server, IDOL Server 0, on 20 October 2006 at 00:00.
-After this period, HPE DIH dedicates one day for each child server before it rolls over to the next.
+After this period, DIH dedicates one day for each child server before it rolls over to the next.
 To optimize data indexing when the rollover occurs, and to suspend query handling, it shuts down the DAH child servers that indexed data yesterday and today.
 At the same time, it powers up the DAH child server that indexed data the day before yesterday.

-Note: You can use RoundRobinMode only when MirrorMode is set to False.
-HPE DIH will not start if RoundRobinMode and MirrorMode are both set to True.
+NOTE: You can use RoundRobinMode only when MirrorMode is set to False.
+DIH will not start if RoundRobinMode and MirrorMode are both set to True.